yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 }
 ```

 With this module imported to each nixosConfiguration, set `config.yomaq.syncoid.enable` for each client.
 Enable backup servers with just `config.yomaq.syncoid.isBackupServer`.
-With this the backup server dynamically creates systemd services and schedules them to backup every host nixosConfiguration in your flake.
-No additional configuration needed.

-Ideally the module would reach into the nixosConfigurations and only create backup tasks for those which have `yomaq.syncoid.enable` set to true.
-I have done something similar with my homepage module which I plan to make a post about later.
-The Nixos syncoid module however appears to be setup in such a way that this will create infinite recursions.
-So for now I create tasks for all systems and add explicitly list exclusions in the backup server's config.

-In the backup server's config you can also list devices not in the flake to backup.
-You will just need to ensure the syncoid user exists on those systems and has the correct datasets and permissions.

 ## Tailscale for Syncoid